Blackpool F.C.: Stadium

 Blackpool have played their home games at Bloomfield Road since 1901.
-The stadium's current capacity is 17,338, all-seated.
+As of April 2025, Blackpool F.C.'s official website states that Bloomfield Road has a capacity of "just under 16,500".

 In the summer of 2010, work was done on the stadium to prepare for the club's debut season in the Premier League.
 A new 5,120-capacity temporary East Stand was built, together with improvements to the floodlighting, media and medical facilities and the dugouts.
 Painting work was also done on the Stanley Matthews (West) Stand and the Mortensen Kop (North Stand).
 A new video screen was also installed.
 A new South Stand named after Jimmy Armfield was opened in 2010 with 3,600 seats.
 From the first home game in the Premier League, against Fulham on 28 August 2010, the capacity was 16,220, the highest at Bloomfield Road in 30 years.

 In the 2011–12 season, the south east corner between the Armfield Stand and the temporary East Stand was filled with an additional 500 seats, the area also incorporating the BFC Hotel, which welcomed its first guests at the end of June 2012.
 It was officially opened on 26 July 2012, the club's 125th anniversary.
 The hotel has a four-star rating, although the source of the accreditation is not specified on its website.
 It also houses a conference centre.
 From the 2015–16 season to Blackpool's homecoming game against Southend United, the East Stand had been closed to fans.
 In the latter part of the 2018–19 EFL League One season, away fans moved to the North-East Stand.
 As of the 2019–20 season, away fans are now accommodated in the East Stand.